 On the other hand, it does not challenge the sovereignty of the state, but leaves certain issues as the state's absolute privy, and once the norms are agreed upon, it opens up the actual operation of a public system to a hybrid institutional order.
-To explore this, we need to look at the recommendations for redesigning the state apparatus in the recent documents produced by expert groups set up by various government departments.
+To explore is, we need to look at the recommendations for redesigning the state apparatus in the recent documents produced by the expert-groups set up by various government departments.

-Bureaucratic rationality beyond the state: It is important to note that the literature on Networks pits the Network against sovereignty, and thereby sees an emancipator possibility in the Network.
-IT-enabled network structures have contradictory tendencies: on the one hand, because of the ease of centralisation and monitoring, they can perfectly superimpose themselves upon existing structures of authority.
-On the other hand, this system now raises the possibility of a serious decentralisation, and is as a result often considered (by Centralists of all hues) as vulnerable to anarchic 'attacks' and disruptions.
-Here we have a strange contradiction: a situation where the state (the sovereign power) itself constructs and controls the network, but at the same time opens up the infrastructure to private, often very local, commercial interests.
-One can detect that a convergence, or at least, a certain degree of overlap, between the state and the commercial sector is taking place, one that needs in the coming years to be observed in terms of how the state opens up to private corporate interests, how the state and private sector not just share the logics and rationality, but the actual infrastructure.
+Bureaucratic rationality beyond the state

+It is important to note that the literature on Network, particularly those inspired by Manuel Castells (1999) pits the Network against sovereignty, and thereby sees an emancipatory possibility in the Network.
+The IT-enabled network structures have contradictory tendencies: on the one hand, because of the ease of centralisation and monitoring, it can perfectly superimpose on the existing structures of authority.
+On the other hand, this system can be decentralised as well and is vulnerable to anarchic 'attacks' and disruptions.
+But here we have a situation where the state (the sovereign power) itself constructs and controls the network, yet it opens up the infrastructure to private commercial interests.
+One can detect that a convergence, or at least, a certain degree of overlap between the state and the commercial sector is taking place, and in the coming years, it needs to be observed how the state opens up to the non-state actors (private corporate interests), how the state and private sector not just share the logics and rationality, but the actual infrastructure and database.

-The National e-Governance Plan (NeGP) articulates a rethinking on the organisational design of the government (i.e. 'Mission Mode').
-It emphasises 'political ownership at the highest level'-which perhaps is an alternative term for 'political will' and 'command chain' such that a plan gets executed once it has been planned and agreed upon.
-It also advocates adopting public-private partnership models in implementing e-governance projects, though it acknowledges that the authority should remain with the government and the concerns of security and privacy needs to be addressed adequately.
-It borrows concepts like 'business process re-engineering' and 'management of change' from management discourse.
+The National e-Governance Plan (NeGP) articulates a rethinking on the organisational design of the government (i.e. "Mission Mode").
+It emphasises "political ownership at the highest level" - which perhaps is an alternative term for 'political will' and 'command chain' such that a plan gets executed once it has been planned and agreed upon.
+It also advocates adopting public private partnership model in implementing e-governance projects, though it acknowledges that the authority should remain with the government and the concerns of security and privacy needs to be addressed adequately.
+It borrows concepts like "business process re-engineering" and "management of change" from management discourse.

-The Report of the Technology Advisory Group for Unique Projects recommends that the government should move away from in-house management of smaller projects and outsourcing to Managed Service Providers (MSP) or vendors for larger projects to a National Information Utility (NIU) framework.
+The Report of the Technology Advisory Group for Unique Projects (Ministry of Finance, 2011) recommends that the government should move away from in-house management of smaller projects and outsourcing to Managed Service Providers (MSP) or vendors for larger projects to a National Information Utility (NIU) framework.
 The government would formulate the policy and enforce it, while the NIU would implement the IT systems.
 It recommends that every Mission Team should be able to hire people from outside the government on contractual basis.
 The relationship between the government and NIU would be contractual and that of a partnership.
 The NIU would be autonomous, profit making institutions, but not necessarily profit maximising.